SR70692/SR70692/README.md

 🌟 My Work
 Take a look at some of my recent projects:
 --------------------------------------------------------------------
-E-commerce Platform: A fully responsive online store demonstrating a complete MERN stack implementation (MongoDB, Express, React, Node.js).
+> E-commerce Platform: A fully responsive online store demonstrating a complete MERN stack implementation (MongoDB, Express, React, Node.js).
 Live Demo
-Weather App: A sleek mobile application developed with Kotlin, providing real-time weather updates with a user-friendly interface.
+> Weather App: A sleek mobile application developed with Kotlin, providing real-time weather updates with a user-friendly interface.
 Live Demo
-Website: KSR Frontline Security Services: Developed with HTML, CSS, and Node.js (in Pug).
+> WebApplication: KSR Frontline Security Services: Developed with HTML, CSS, and Node.js (in Pug).
 Platform Used: Visual Studio.
-Student Guidance System: Developed in Java.
+> Student Guidance System: Developed in Java.
 Platform Used: Net-beans.
-Pocket Money Management System: Developed in C Language.
+> Pocket Money Management System: Developed in C Language.
-Self-Monitoring System: Developed using .Net Technology.
+> Self-Monitoring System: Developed using .Net Technology.
 Platform Used: Microsoft Visual Basic.

-You can find more of my work in my GitHub repositories!
+  You can find more about my work in my GitHub repositories!
 ---------------------------------------------------------------------
 🎓 Education
-Master of Science in Advanced Software Engineering University of Strathclyde (Currently Pursuing) Bachelors of Science - Information Technology Uttaranchal University, Dehradun, India
+> Master of Science in Advanced Software Engineering University of Strathclyde, Glassgow, Scotland, United Kingdom.

+> Bachelors of Science - Information Technology Uttaranchal University, Dehradun, India
 July 2022 |